Haagerup property and group-invariant percolation: Introduction and Main Results

-Let $\Gamma$ be a finitely generated group and let $\skrig=(V,E)$ be the right Cayley graph with respect to a finite and symmetric set of generators and equipped with the word metric $d(\cdot,\cdot)$.
-In this article, all finitely generated groups are assumed to be countably infinite and all appearing Cayley graphs are right Cayley graphs with respect to finite and symmetric generating sets.
-Note that left multiplication by elements of $\Gamma$ induces a left action on $\skrig$ via graph automorphisms.
+Let $\Gamma$ be a finitely generated, infinite group and let $\skrig=(V,E)$ be the right Cayley graph with respect to a finite and symmetric set of generators and equipped with the word metric $d$.
+In this article, we study the relationship between the geometry of this graph and the behavior of its $\Gamma$-invariant random subgraphs, which are probabilistic objects known as {\em group-invariant percolations}.

-A probability measure on subsets of $E$ is called a {\em bond percolation} on $\skrig$.
+More precisely, a probability measure on subsets of $E$ is called a {\em bond percolation} on $\skrig$.
 This probability measure is called {\em $\Gamma$-invariant} if it is invariant under the action of $\Gamma$.
-Denote the percolation configurations by $\omega$ and the vertex corresponding to the identity in $\Gamma$ by $o$.
-A {\em cluster} of $\omega$ is a connected component of the induced subgraph, i.e.\ the subgraph consisting of all vertices and all edges which are in $\omega$.
-We will write $\deg_\omega(o)$ for the degree of $o$ as a vertex in this induced subgraph and $\deg(o)$ for the usual degree of $o$ in the graph $\skrig$.

-The most important example of a group-invariant percolation is given by {\em $p$-Bernoulli bond percolation} in which edges are kept independently at random with fixed probability $p \in [0,1]$.
-It is a classical result of Newman and Schulman \cite{NS81} that the number of infinite clusters in this model is constant a.s.\ with this constant being equal to either $0,1$ or $\infty$.
-The {\em critical parameter} $p_c=p_c(\skrig)$ is defined as the infimum over all $p\in[0,1]$ such that in $p$-Bernoulli bond percolation, there exists an infinite cluster almost surely.
-Similarly, the {\em uniqueness threshold} $p_u=p_u(\skrig)$ is the infimum over all $p\in[0,1]$ such that in $p$-Bernoulli bond percolation, there is a unique infinite cluster almost surely.
+The most important example of a group-invariant percolation is {\em $p$-Bernoulli bond percolation} in which edges are kept independently at random with fixed probability $p \in [0,1]$ (we refer to Section \ref{sec background percolation} for background on group-invariant percolations).
+For a bond percolation $\P$, we define the {\em two-point function} $\tau(g,h):= \P\big[g\leftrightarrow h\big]$ to be the probability that $g$ and $h$ are in the same cluster, i.e.~connected component of the induced subgraph of the percolation configuration.

+In a seminal paper, Benjamini, Lyons, Peres and Schramm \cite{BLPS99} initiated the study of group-invariant percolations, relating these models with the geometry of the underlying graph and also showing that these are useful tools for understanding classical models such as Bernoulli percolation.
+Concretely, developing and using the mass-transport principle, the following characterization of amenability of the underlying group was obtained there:

-The following fundamental result due to Benjamini, Lyons, Peres and Schramm \cite[Theorem 1.1]{BLPS99} is a characterization of {\it amenability} of the underlying group using only group-invariant percolations: \begin{theorem*} Let $\skrig$ be the Cayley graph of a finitely generated group $\Gamma$.
-Then $\Gamma$ is amenable if and only if for every $\alpha<1$, there exists a $\Gamma$-invariant bond percolation $\P$ on $\skrig$ with no infinite clusters and such that
+\begin{maintheorem}[Group-invariant percolation and amenability, cf.~{\cite[Theorem 1.1]{BLPS99}}] Let $\skrig$ be the Cayley graph of a finitely generated group $\Gamma$.
+Then $\Gamma$ is amenable if and only if for every $\alpha<1$, there exists a $\Gamma$-invariant bond percolation $\P$ on $\skrig$ with

-\end{theorem*} We note that the above result also follows from the Rokhlin lemma of Ornstein and Weiss \cite{OW87} and results of Adams and Lyons in \cite{AL91}, while \cite[Theorem 5.1]{BLPS99} actually provides a more general statement.